Fagron

 Fagron NV is a publicly traded multinational group of companies governed by Belgian law.
 Its registered office is located in Waregem, Belgium, and its headquarters is located at Rotterdam, Netherlands.
-Founded as Arseus NV, it was formerly the Professional Health Division of Omega Pharma, and became an independent entity via an IPO on October 5, 2007 and has been listed on NYSE Euronext Brussels and NYSE Euronext Amsterdam since then.
+Founded as Arseus NV, it was formerly the Professional Health Division of Omega Pharma, and became an independent entity via an IPO on October 5, 2007 and has been listed on Euronext Brussels and Euronext Amsterdam since then.
 Its share is included in the BEL MID-index and the Amsterdam Small Cap Index (AScX).
 The head office of Fagron is located in Rotterdam (the Netherlands).

 Overview

 Fagron supplies products and services to professionals and institutions in the healthcare sector in Europe, the United States, Brazil and Argentina.
 The company comprises four company divisions: